FOLLGAD/sherlock/README.md

 1. Create a bot using the Telegram BotFather and get relevant keys etc.

-2. Or start Sherlock as a Telegram bot:
+2. Start Sherlock as a Telegram bot:

 ```bash
 $ python telegram-bot.py